 Many have attempted to understand the concept of predestination and have come to the flawed conclusion that their future is written in

-have been indoctrinated into the strict Calvinist view, we will accomplish
+have been indoctrinated into a strict Calvinist view.
+John Calvin (1509-1648) taught

-nothing.
-John Calvin (1509-1648) taught irresistible grace as something we could not avoid if we were chosen for glory and could not attain if we were not chosen.
+and something we could not attain if we were not chosen.
 This doctrine erroneously combines God’s predestination with man’s will, which is like pounding a square peg into a round hole; they simply do not fit together.
 Paul taught in Eph 1-11 that God has a purpose for each of us, “who works all things after the counsel of his will.”
-So if God is working to fulfill His predetermined plan, how much more should we be working to fulfill His purpose in our lives?
+So if God is working

 (218k) Sovereignty